Types of motorcycles: Standard

-Standard motorcycles (also called roadsters, or naked bikes) are street motorcycles that conform to a stereotypical image of a motorcycle, with an exposed engine and fuel tank above it.
-Standard bikes typically have neither fairings nor windscreens as OEM attachments (hence the modern usage naked bikes).
-With handlebars that are set neither high nor low, and footpegs neither placed forward nor "rear-set", standards give an upright rider posture (in-between the semi-recumbent cruiser and the forward crouch of a sport bike).
+Standard motorcycles (also called naked bikes, or roadsters) are street motorcycles that conform to a stereotypical image of a motorcycle, with an exposed engine and fuel tank above it; fairings and windscreens are not available from the manufacturer (hence the modern usage naked bikes).
+With handlebars that are set neither high nor low, and footpegs neither placed forward nor "rear-set", standards give an upright rider posture between the semi-recumbent cruiser and the forward crouch of a sport bike.
 A standard's relationship between footpegs, handlebars and seat gives the rider a comfortable and natural posture.

-The comfort, ease of control, and safety of standard bikes means that beginner motorcyclists inevitably learn to ride on them, and many experienced riders choose to continue riding this motorcycle type.
+Beginning motorcyclists learn to ride on standard bikes due to their comfort, ease of control, and safety, and many experienced riders choose to continue riding standards.